Post Banner Image

 Credit: Alexander Spatari/ Getty Images

-Wall Street didn’t earn its name from the tall buildings surrounding it.
-The street is actually named after an actual wall.
-When the Dutch-owned Manhattan, residents worried the British or Native Americans would invade, so the governor had a wooden wall built around the settlement along present-day Wall Street to keep them out.
+Wall Street didn’t earn its name from the tall buildings surrounding it — the street is actually named after an actual wall.
+When Dutch colonists controlled Manhattan in the 1600s, residents worried the British or Native Americans would invade, so the governor ordered “de Waal Straat” to be built in 1653 to defend against an expected English invasion.
+The wall was eventually demolished in 1699, but the street we know today as the nation’s financial capital was built around the original defensive structure.
 Later, traders attending a bazaar along the wall met below a sycamore tree, where they created the New York Stock Exchange in 1792.

 Bourbon Street – New Orleans, Louisiana